kmicinski/cis531-f25/syllabus.md

 - Closure-creating interpreters
 - Church numerals, church encoding
 - Fixed points and fixed point combinators
-- Simply-typed lambda calculus
-- Nominal type systems for object orientation
+- Continuations and call/cc
+- Principles of compilation
+- Compilation of primitives, let, and if to pseudo-assembly
+- Overview of more advanced compilation topics: instruction selection, calling conventions, register allocation, etc...

-#### Projects
+#### Autograder Exercises / Projects (40%)

-There are *four programming projects* in Racket.
+There are *four individual programming projects* in Racket.
 Projects will generally have deadlines of roughly 14 calendar days from their assignment (though this may be adjusted at times).
 Projects will be graded using an *autograder* whose URL is